apecosm/python-apecosm/doc/data_extract.rst

 Spatial integration over the a given subregion
 **********************************************************

-In addition, there is the possibility to provide a regional mask in order to extract the area over a given region.
+In addition, there is the possibility to provide a regional mask in order to extract the data over a given region.
 For instance, if we have a file containing different domains:

 .. ipython:: python